discorgento/module-queue/README.md

 And.. that's it!
 In the next cron iteration (which should be within the next minute) your job will be executed without compromising the performance of the store at all, assuring a smooth workflow for both your clients and their customers.

-> 💡 **Tip:** Any async process can benefit from this approach, your creativity is the limit.
+> 💡 **Tip:** any async process can benefit from this approach, your creativity is the limit.

 ## Debugging 🪲
 You can force the queue execution whenever you want through [magerun2](https://github.com/netz98/n98-magerun2), using the sys:cron:run subcommand, like this: